Tanribali Lamo: Early life

 Tanribali was born on 15 November 1952 in Bone Regency.
 His father, Achmad Lamo, was the Governor of South Sulawesi for two periods and former Deputy Speaker of the People's Consultative Assembly.
 He started his education at the People's School (equivalent to elementary school) in 1958 and finished in 1964.
-He then attend junior high school and high school in Makassar, where he finished in 1970.
+He then attended junior high school and high school in Makassar, where he finished in 1970.

 Tanribali entered the National Armed Forces Academy in 1970, four years after his father became governor.
 He graduated from the academy with the rank of second lieutenant on 16 December 1974.

 Military career

 Tanribali started his military career as a platoon commander in the Siliwangi (West Java) Military Regional Command.
 He was rotated a year later to serve at the Hasanuddin (South Sulawesi) Military Regional Command—his father's province—and held various positions in the military region's personnel section.
 After six years in the province, he was sent as a teacher and taught at the Adjutant General Education Center.
 Tanribali was transferred again in 1991 to the Jaya (Jakarta) Military Region Command, where he became the deputy adjutant general and later adjutant general to the military region's commander.
 Tanribali ended his tenure at the military region in 1995 and became the Superintendent of the Adjutant General Education Center.
 During his tenure as superintendent, Lamo gave a titular rank of lieutenant colonel to Idris Sardi who taught music in the Adjutant General Education Center.

-Tanribali then became the Deputy Assistant for Personal Affairs to the Army Chief of Staff with the rank of brigadier general in 2001 and was promoted to major general in 2003 and become the Assistant for Personnel Affairs to the Army Chief of Staff.
-After his resignation from the office of assistant, Tanribali was replaced by Aryono Murtamadinata.
+Tanribali was appointed an assistant senior officer in the army personnel staff in 1995 before being appointed the director of the army intendance two years later.
+He was promoted to the rank of brigadier general and held the position for two years.
+Tanribali then became the Deputy Assistant for Personal Affairs to the Army Chief of Staff in 2001.
+He was promoted to major general in 2003 and became the Assistant for Personnel Affairs to the Army Chief of Staff.
+After his resignation as personnel assistant, Tanribali was replaced by Aryono Murtamadinata.